develNerd/SavitAuthenticator/README.md

 # Savit Authenticator open Source

-Savit Authenticator is an open source  **Jetpack Compose Only Authenticator App**  deployed using Jenkins CI built to Encourage the use Offline Time / Counter Based One Time Passwords.
+Savit Authenticator is an open source  **Authenticator App** built with Jetpack Compose  deployed using Jenkins CI built to Encourage the use Offline Time / Counter Based One Time Passwords.

 # Run Project (Without Jenkins Configuration and Firebase Craslytics)